A police officer shot a man in handcuffs. Months earlier, the department had been warned.

 They also say the sluggish pace of the early-warning system is a significant problem that jeopardizes both officers and civilians on the streets.

-“That’s far too long a lag time to get to these officers who might be in immediate distress,” said Christopher Harris, a professor at the University of Massachusetts Lowell who has studied early-intervention systems and advised police departments on using them.
+“That’s far too long a lag time to get to these officers who might be in immediate distress,” said Christopher Harris, a professor at the University of Massachusetts at Lowell who has studied early-intervention systems and advised police departments on using them.
 “And this officer might have been, given the claims that he filed and some of the other history that he had.”

 In the wake of Floyd’s killing in May, the Maryland legislature is debating ways to hold officers more accountable, and a Prince George’s County task force is scrutinizing police hiring, training and use of force.
 State Del.
 Alonzo T. Washington (D-Prince George’s), who is co-leading the county task force, said the group will study ways to prevent officer misconduct, including the early-warning system, which is supposed to track uses of force, complaints against officers, missed court appearances and other potential indicators.